readthedocs/readthedocs.org/docs/user/guides/pull-requests.rst

 .. tip::

-   Pull requests that existed before enabling pull request builds will not be detected immediately.
+   Pull requests opened before enabling pull request builds will not trigger new builds automatically.
-   But once you push a new commit to an existing pull request, it will start building.
+   Push a new commit to the pull request to trigger its first build.

 Privacy levels
 --------------